 The school counselor is available to assist students with a wide range of personal concerns, including such areas as social, family, emotional or mental health issues, or substance abuse.
-A student who wishes to meet with the school counselor should inquire in the school office or to any Glen Rose High School teacher or administrator.
+A student who wishes to meet with the school counselor should set up an appointment with the school counselor, Melissa Soto.
 As a parent, if you are concerned about your child's mental or emotional health, please speak with the school counselor for a list of resources that may be of assistance.

-[See Substance Abuse Prevention and Intervention on page 91 and Suicide Awareness on page 91.]
+[Also see Substance Abuse Prevention and Intervention on page 68 and Suicide Awareness on page 69.]